13 June 2018

-Rules of Swardeston Cricket Club CIO (the Club) made by resolution of the Trustees passed at a meeting held on the 13 June 2018.
+The current Rules of Swardeston Cricket Club CIO (the Club), passed by a resolution of the Trustees at a meeting held on the 31 January 2024, are set out below.

-- ECB ‘Safe Hands’ Policy and Inclusion and Diversity Policy
+1. ECB ‘Safe Hands’ Policy and Inclusion and Diversity Policy and Anti Discrimination Code

 The Club has adopted and will, in all circumstances, conduct its business in accordance with the ECB ‘Safe Hands’ Policy for Safeguarding Children in Cricket and the ECB Club Inclusion and Diversity Policy.
 Furthermore, all members, volunteer helpers and parents of junior members will ensure their personal conduct is in accordance with the ‘Safe Hands’ policy, copies of which will be displayed on the Club noticeboard and website.
 Any member who has failed to behave in accordance with the ‘Safe Hands’ policy will be subject to disciplinary action in accordance with the Club’s disciplinary procedure.
 The Club has also issued a Safeguarding Policy Statement, which is displayed on the Club noticeboard and website.